Climate change

 Current network members

-Rachel Williamson (PI), University of Montana, US
+Rachel Williamson (PI), University of Montana, USA

 Jura Augustinavicius, McGill University, Canada

-Phoebe Bean, University of Montana, US
+Phoebe Bean, University of Montana, USA

-Gary Belkin, Harvard, US
+Gary Belkin, Harvard, USA

 Fiona Charlson, University of Queensland, Australia

-Susan Clayton, Wooster College, US
+Susan Clayton, Wooster College, USA

 Ashlee Cunsolo, Memorial University, Canada